wsgyobros/ca/README.md

-this is vespygrabber, this is the short version for the people who cant use it
+oops this is the wrong version i added a new one it should be named 2.5 even though its not 2.5